Market Segments

 • In 2020, the foodservice and food retailing industries supplied about $1.81 trillion worth of food.

-• Of this total, $922.2 billion was supplied by foodservice facilities.
+• Of this total, $925.3 billion was supplied by foodservice facilities.
+Full-service establisments supplied $272 billion and limited-service establishments supplied $349 billion.

 Commercial foodservice establishments accounted for the bulk of food-away-from-home expenditures.
-This category includes full-service restaurants, fast-food outlets, caterers, some cafeterias, and other places that prepare, serve, and sell food to the general public for a profit.
-Some are located within facilities that are not primarily engaged in dispensing meals and snacks, such as lodging places, recreational facilities, and retail stores.
+This category includes full-service restaurants, limited-service outlets, caterers, some cafeterias—and other places that prepare, serve, and sell food to the general public for a profit.
+Some establishments are located within facilities that are not primarily engaged in dispensing meals and snacks, such as lodging places, recreational facilities, and retail stores.
 Schools and nursing homes are types of non-commercial foodservice establishments, and such establishments are often called "institutional" foodservice facilities.

 Download chart data in Excel file

-In 2021, the share of food-at-home expenditures was 45 percent, and food away from home was 55 percent—going back to pre-pandemic levels after accounting for 50.9 percent in 2020.
+In 2022, the share of food-at-home expenditures was 43.8 percent, and food away from home was 56.2 percent—nearing the record high for the food-away-from-home expenditure share from 2019, after declining to 51.1 percent in 2020.

 Download chart data in Excel format

-Restaurants are the Nation’s second-largest private-sector employer, providing jobs for 1 in 10 workers in the U.S, according to the National Restaurant Association.
-Full-service and fast-food restaurants—the two largest segments of the commercial foodservice market—accounted for about 70.5 percent of all food-away-from-home sales in 2021.
-Full-service establishments have wait staff, and likely other amenities such as ceramic dishware, nondisposable utensils, and alcohol service.
-In contrast, fast-food outlets use convenience as a selling point; they have no wait staff, menus tend to be limited, and dining amenities are relatively sparse.
-Given their limited physical interactions with customers, fast-food outlets were better able to adapt to COVID-19 restrictions during 2020.
-Full-service restaurants experienced the sharpest decline (24.5 percent) compared to fast-food outlets (3.3 percent) and all other food establishments (11 percent) in 2020.
-In 2021, full-service restaurants experienced the largest increase (51.1 percent) compared to fast-food outlets (19.2 percent) and all other foodservice establishments (13.2 percent).
+Full-service and limited-service restaurants—the two largest segments of the commercial foodservice market—accounted for about 69.3 percent of all food-away-from-home sales in 2022.
+Full-service establishments have wait staff, and likely other amenities such as nondisposable dishware and utensils, and alcohol service.
+In contrast, limited-service outlets use convenience as a selling point; they have no wait staff, menus tend to be limited, and dining amenities are relatively sparse.
+Given their limited physical interactions with customers, limited-service outlets were better able to adapt to COVID-19 restrictions during 2020.
+Full-service restaurants experienced the sharpest decline (24.2 percent) compared to limited-service outlets (3.0 percent) and all other food establishments (10.7 percent) in 2020.
+In 2022, all other foodservice establishments experienced the largest increase (19.5 percent) in sales compared to full-service restaurants (17.3 percent) and limited-service outlets (12.6 percent).

-As part of their growth strategy, fast-food companies built more outlets closer to consumers' homes and work places to make it more convenient for consumers to purchase meals and snacks.
-Many fast-food restaurant companies opened outlets in nontraditional locations such as department stores.
+As part of their growth strategy, limited-service companies built more outlets closer to consumers' homes and work places to make it more convenient for consumers to purchase meals and snacks.
+Many limited-service restaurant companies opened outlets in nontraditional locations, such as department stores.
 In addition to convenience, a household's demand for food-away-from-home is affected by its income and demographic characteristics, as seen in the link below:

 The Demand for Food Away from Home: Full-Service or Fast Food?